Kac1509/ZebrafishClassifier/README.md

 The first step is to setup the Python envirnoment.

 The easiest way to set this up and acquire all the necessary dependencies is to install Anaconda with Python 3.6.
-The next step is to install of the required prerequist through the Anaconda prompt, i.e. "conda install numpy"
+The next step is to install of the required prerequiste through the Anaconda prompt, i.e. "conda install numpy"

 The project can be ran in the Jupyter Notebook environment, Google Colaboratory environment or